sonalisharma-3/sonalisharma-3.github.io/index.md

 My main project is creating one of the first global human chain-of-thought and spatial datasets.
 By recording real-time chain-of-thought reasoning, spatial attention patterns, and interpretive pathways during chest X-ray analysis we can ground reasoning in the actual cognitive and visual processes of human radiologists.

-I am also a student at the University of British Columbia where I studied Global Resource Systems where I conduct clinical radiology research in breast imaging.
+I am a student at the University of British Columbia studying Global Resource Systems, where I also conduct clinical radiology research in breast imaging.

 Beyond my research, I am interested in journalism and science communication as a way to bridge technical AI research with public understanding.
 I am the editor and contributer for a commentary series examining the impact of AI on patient care at npj Digital Medicine and freelance journalist for Nature News.
 Please check out my research and writing!